solanki-ravi/gpt2-hpc-demo/README.md

 ## Cluster Management Script (`manage_cluster.sh`)

-A helper script `manage_cluster.sh` is provided to simplify creating and destroying the cluster using the HPC Toolkit.
+A helper script `manage_cluster.sh` is provided to simplify creating and destroying the cluster using the HPC Toolkit (`gcluster` command).

 **Prerequisites:**

-*   Ensure the `ghpc` executable is in your current directory or PATH.
+*   Ensure the `gcluster` executable (built from the HPC Toolkit repo) is in your current directory or PATH.
 *   Ensure the blueprint file (`hpc-slurm.yaml`) is in the current directory.
 *   Make the script executable:
     ```bash